M. Carey Thomas: Early life and education

-Although both her parents were orthodox members of the Society of Friends, Thomas' education and European travel led her to question those beliefs and develop a love for music and theater, both of which were forbidden to orthodox Quakers.
+Although both her parents were orthodox members of the Society of Friends, Thomas' education and European travel led her to question those beliefs and develop a love for music and theater, both of which were considered incompatible with orthodox Quakerism.
 This religious questioning led to friction with her mother.

 Thomas initially attended a Society of Friends school in Baltimore.
 Minnie had a strong childhood relationship with her cousin, Frank Smith, Hannah Smith's son.
 The two were almost inseparable until Frank's sudden death in 1872.
-Minnie became deeply depressed, moving her parents to send her, along with her cousin, Bessie, to the Howland Institute, a Quaker boarding school near Ithaca, New York, in October, 1872.
+Minnie became deeply depressed, moving her parents to send her, along with her cousin, Bessie, to the Howland Institute, a Quaker boarding school near Ithaca, New York, in October 1872.
 While at Howland, Minnie decided to dress as a man in the school's opera, which made her mother very upset, for it was "repugnant to her taste".
 It was here that Miss Slocum, a teacher at Howland, influenced Minnie to study education, rather than medicine.
 Thomas hoped to enter Cornell University to pursue further education, but met with her father's objections.
 After a great deal of pleading from both Thomas and her mother, her father relented.

-Thomas went to Sage College, the women's school at Cornell University, in September, 1875, where she formally changed her first name to Carey.
+Thomas attended Sage College, the women's school at Cornell University, in September 1875, where she formally changed her first name to Carey.
 She graduated from Cornell University in 1877.
 Cornell offered her both the position of professor of literature and dean of Sage College, but she did not consider either.
 She did graduate work in Greek at Johns Hopkins University, but withdrew because she was not permitted to attend classes.
 She did further graduate work at the University of Leipzig, but that university did not grant degrees to women.
 She then went to the University of Zurich and earned a Ph.D. in linguistics, summa cum laude, in 1882 for her dissertation, which was a philological analysis of Sir Gawain and the Green Knight.
 This dissertation continued to be highly regarded by specialists eighty years later.

 She was the first woman and the first foreigner to receive such a doctorate from the university.
 She then spent some time in Paris, where she attended lectures by Gaston Paris at the Sorbonne, and then returned to the United States.
 Thomas did not pursue her degree out of love for her academic work, but rather out of a desire to show Americans that women had the same intellectual capacity as men.